PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year1/BlockB/README.md

 > The client, Banjay Group, has approached you – the Data Analyst – with the aim to <The client, Banjay Group has approached you – the Data Scientist/Analyst – with the aim to analyse their current TV viewership metrics and present a plan to improve their data usage (with multiple sources) and ultimately, increase their TV ratings.

-Below you will find the project requirements, but there will be an opportunity for you to clarify any questions you may have about the project directly with a stakeholder from Banijay during the project kick off meeting on Wednesday 23rd November 20220 (trip details to follow).>
+Below you will find the project requirements, but there will be an opportunity for you to clarify any questions you may have about the project directly with a stakeholder from Banijay during the **project kick off meeting on Wednesday 23rd November 2022 **(trip details to follow).>

 ## Creative Brief Requirements: